It is produced by the wear of the cartilage of these joints.

-Any damaged or destroyed joint surfaces are also removed in this surgery and the artificial joint is implanted.
+This surgery also removes any damaged or destroyed joint surfaces, and the artificial joint is implanted.

 Improved finger movement can also be achieved by implanting so-called silicone spacers.

-These implants do not have any joint structure, but they ensure that the necessary distance is maintained between the bones of the affected joints.
+These implants do not have any joint structure, but they ensure that the critical distance is maintained between the bones of the affected joints.

 A good level of flexibility is possible here, but this surgical method requires intensive post-operative care and physical therapy to achieve that flexibility.

-Depending on which joint is affected or the existing state of mobility of the joint due to osteoarthritis, there will be certain functional limitations after surgery.
+Depending on which joint is affected or the existing state of mobility due to osteoarthritis, there will be certain functional limitations after surgery.

-In general, the finger will be pain free.
-The cables need to be removed after a few months, while the screws and plates can usually be left inside.
+In general, the finger will be pain-free.
+After a few months, the cables need to be removed, while the screws and plates can usually be left inside.

 This wear and tear is a natural process that occurs over the years.
-Most people over 55 years of age have osteoarthritis of the hand and wrist and only 20% of them have symptoms.
+Most people over 55 years of age have osteoarthritis of the hand and wrist, and only 20% have symptoms.

-Inside the joint is a capsule called the synovium, which produces a fluid that nourishes the cartilage and serves as a type of lubricant that reduces friction during bone movement.
+Inside the joint is a synovium capsule, which produces a fluid that nourishes the cartilage and serves as a type of lubricant that reduces friction during bone movement.

 The degenerative process begins when the cartilage layer wears, refines, and dries out, exposing the underlying subchondral bone.

-The bone then becomes deformed and the synovium becomes inflamed which is called synovitis.
+The bone then becomes deformed, and the synovium becomes inflamed, called synovitis.

 The fingers usually turn outward and deform into fibrous nodules.

-This degeneration can become painful even at night, leading to severe functional limitation.
+This degeneration can become painful even at night, leading to severe functional limitations.